avanatheniel/Base-100-commit/README.md

 That's fine
 I love base
 I am Avanatheniel
-What did you had for lunch today?
+What did you had for lunch today